sfackler/cargo-sls-distribution/README.md

 # cargo-sls-distribution

-A Cargo subcommand which packages binary crates for easy distribution and execution.
+A Cargo subcommand which packages binary crates in a format compatible with the [SLS specification][SLS] for easy distribution and execution.
 The package layout is designed to split immutable files from mutable state and configuration.

-The crate is packaged with a simple daemonizing script, a manifest describing the content of the package, and other user-defined contents:
+The crate is packaged with a simple daemonizing script, a manifest describing the content of the package, and other user-defined content:

 ```
 [service-name]-[service-version]/